transloadit/php-sdk/Readme.md

 #### $Transloadit->createAssembly($options);

-Sends a new assembly request to transloadit.
+Sends a new assembly request to Transloadit.
 This is the preferred way of uploading files from your server.

 `$options` is an array of `TransloaditRequest` properties to be used.